skylight-hq/skylight.digital/pages/brand/identity/icons.md

 ## Intro

-Because Skylight's presence largely exists online, the consistent appearance of our icon is critical in ensuring our audience recognizes our brand across various spaces.
-In many cases, this symbol is the first introduction that people have to Skylight.
+To best represent ourselves, it’s important for our icon to be accurately and consistently rendered.
+This ensures that our audience recognizes our brand across various contexts.
 {: .mb-0 }
 </div>
 </div>